foxfabi/docker-webdev/README.md

 - [**MariaDB**](https://mariadb.org/) SQL database.
 - [**Adminer**](https://www.adminer.org/) for database administration.
 - [**Grafana**](https://grafana.com/) logging.
+  - Loki: log aggregator
+  - Promtail: Agent which will read up the contents of the log file/files and ship those logs to Loki
 - [**Gitea**](https://gitea.io/) Repository and Issue tracker.
 - [**MailCatcher**](https://mailcatcher.me/) to catch all mail and stores it for display.